KOVALW/kovalw.github.io/_pages/research.md

 </style>

 Understanding the variability in host-pathogen interactions can enhance the efficacy of managing such systems.
 I'm interested in exploring how local variation across different spatial scales leads to distinct patterns of pathogen infection within insect host populations.
 To achieve this, I employ a range of observational, theoretical, and modeling approaches to gain a deeper understanding of the spatial dynamics of disease systems.
-In my previous research, I focused on mosquito systems and examined the transmission dynamics of West Nile virus and Dengue in *Culex* spp. and *Aedes* spp., respectively.
-Currently, my research is centered on environmentally-transmitted pathogens of forest insects, particularly Douglas-fir tussock moth (*Orgyia pseudotsugata*) and its associated baculovirus.
+In my previous research I focused on mosquito systems, examining the population dynamics of *Culex* spp. and analyzing the effects of human mobility on dengue infection rates.
+Currently, my research is centered on environmentally-transmitted pathogens of forest insects, particularly Douglas-fir tussock moth (*Orgyia pseudotsugata*) and its associated baculoviruses.
 Click any of the project images below for more detailed explanation of my research topics!

 <div class="feature-row">
   <div class="feature-item" style="flex: 2;">